Background pattern

 • Diarrhea, nausea, or vomiting

-• Alteration of some blood test results, including those resulting from tests of proteins, salts, or enzymes that measure liver, kidney, or blood sugar function
+• Alteration of some blood test results, including those for protein, salt, or enzyme tests that measure liver, kidney, or blood sugar function

 • Difficulty sleeping